Zhinjio/manager/README.md

 # Expectations

 > Some companies I've worked for have a separate Employee Expectations document, so here are some quick guidelines:
 * Put in your time.
-Yes, there are lots of ways to be flexible with it (flex time, WFH, comp time, etc) but I will still expect that you are normally available during core hours to be available to your customers and peers.
+Yes, there are lots of ways to be flexible with it (flex time, WFH, comp time, etc.) but I will still expect that you are normally available during core hours to be available to your customers and peers.
 Be conscientious about letting others know when you can't/won't be available and mark your calendar as such.
 Give as much advance notice to me for planned and unplanned absences.
 * Be responsive to communication.
 I'm not saying you have to be staring at your IM screen 24/7.
 Everyone develops their own cadence for this.
-I tend to use IM clients (Spark, Slack, Lync, etc) over any others by preference for quick notes/reminders/etc. Keep your calendar up to date.
+I tend to use IM clients (Spark, Slack, Lync, etc.) over any others by preference for quick notes/reminders/etc. Keep your calendar up to date.
 * Be professional.
 Be courteous and mindful in your treatment of others.
 I don't want to visit HR any more than you do.
 On the other side of that coin, if you feel someone else has behaved against those rules, come see me immediately.
 I will make sure your complaint is handled promptly, fairly and without retaliation.
 * Be a sound financial steward for the company.
 Pretend it is your own money the company is spending.
 Question (politely) the rationale of something if you see the company taking an unreasonable expense or risk.
 Remember that you may not have all the information involved in the decision.
 * Be an advocate for your users.
 Don't ignore the downstream impact of your work, even though you might be making things easier for yourself or your team.